 We conduct our business worldwide.
-We are a Cayman Islands corporation headquartered in Taiwan and have most of our operations outside of the United States.
+We are a Cayman Islands corporation with principal executive offices in Hong Kong and have most of our operations outside of the United States.
 We undertake our design and development activities primarily in China, Korea and Taiwan.
 Our integrated circuits are manufactured, assembled, tested and packaged by third-parties located primarily in China, Korea, and Taiwan.
-We generated 90%, 91% and 89% of our revenue in 2013, 2014 and 2015, respectively, from sales to customers outside the United States, and for the year ended December 31, 2015, 81% of our revenue was from sales in three jurisdictions - Taiwan, Korea and China.
+We generated 91%, 89% and 89% of our revenue in 2014, 2015 and 2016, respectively, from sales to customers outside the United States, and for the year ended December 31, 2016, 74% of our revenue was from sales in three jurisdictions - Taiwan, Korea and China.
 International operations are subject to many other inherent risks, including but not limited to:

-- international economic and political conditions, such as political tensions between countries in which we do business (please also refer to Risk Factors relating to China, Korea, and Taiwan); - unexpected changes in, or impositions of, legislative or regulatory requirements; - complying with a variety of foreign laws; - differing legal standards with respect to protection of intellectual property and employment practices; - cultural differences in the conduct of business; - inadequate local infrastructure that could result in business disruptions; - exporting or importing issues related to export or import restrictions, tariffs, quotas and other trade barriers and restrictions; - financial risks such as longer payment cycles and difficulty in collecting accounts receivable; - adverse taxes rules, regulations and penalties; and - other factors beyond our control such as nature disasters, terrorism, civil unrest, war and diseases such as severe acute respiratory syndrome, the Avian influenza, and the Swine influenza.
+- international economic and political conditions, such as political tensions between countries in which we do business (please also refer to Risk Factors relating to China, Korea, and Taiwan); - unexpected changes in, or impositions of, legislative or regulatory requirements; - complying with a variety of foreign laws; - differing legal standards with respect to protection of intellectual property and employment practices; - cultural differences in the conduct of business; - inadequate local infrastructure that could result in business disruptions; - exporting or importing issues related to export or import restrictions, tariffs, quotas and other trade barriers and restrictions; - financial risks such as longer payment cycles and difficulty in collecting accounts receivable; - · adverse taxes rules, regulations and penalties; and - other factors beyond our control such as nature disasters, terrorism, civil unrest, war and diseases such as severe acute respiratory syndrome, the Avian influenza, and the Swine influenza.